spokestack/spokestack.io/content/docs/Concepts/export.md

 ---
-title: Export Existing NLU Model
+title: Export An Existing NLU Model
 navId: Export
-description: Export existing Dialogflow/Alexa model to Spokestack
+description: Convert an existing Alexa, Dialogflow, or Jovo model into Spokestack's format
 draft: false
 ---

-This guide details the process of exporting an existing skill from Alexa or Dialogflow for use with Spokestack.
+This guide details the process of exporting an existing interaction model from Alexa, Dialogflow, or Jovo for use with Spokestack.

-## Export From Alexa
+## Alexa

 1. Go to the [Alexa Developer Console](https://developer.amazon.com/en-US/docs/alexa/devconsole/about-the-developer-console.html).